GitbookIO/va-nextjs-clerk/README.md

 GitBook Visitor Authentication with Next.js and Clerk.dev
 ====

-This is an repository demonstrating Visitor Authentication on a Next.js application using [Clerk.dev](https://clerk.dev).
+This is an example application demonstrating GitBook Visitor Authentication on a Next.js and [Clerk.dev](https://clerk.dev) stack.

 ## Pre-requisites